Last updated: November 23, 2025

 • RSI (14-period): is below 30 (to confirm an oversold condition).

 This scan will find assets that are beaten down but are showing early, under-the-surface signs of strength.
-These are not immediate buy signals, but they give you a fantastic “watch list” of potential reversal candidates to analyze further.
+These are not immediate buy signals, but they give traders a fantastic “watch list” of potential reversal candidates to analyze further.

 5. Price Rate of Change strategy in Forex